TalTech-HPC-Centre/user-guides-source/docs/software.md

 [SU2](https://su2code.github.io/) is a computational analysis and design package that has been developed to solve multiphysics analysis and optimization tasks using unstructured mesh topologies.
 SU2 is intalled through SPACK.

+#### Rhino/Grasshopper/Eddy3d (outdoor)

+While those are not (and cannot be) installed on the cluster, it is possible to use them to setup simulations that are run on the cluster.
+See [here](/engineering/eddy3d.html) for more info.

 <!---
 Albany https://github.com/sandialabs/Albany
 %Converge https://convergecfd.com/